 - Pop the pecans on a rimmed, lined baking tray and toast them in the preheated oven for around 5 minutes or until fragrant.
 Remove from the oven and, once cooled enough to handle, transfer them to a cutting board and chop them into small pieces.
 You can set a quarter cup aside to garnish the cake , if you like.
 Otherwise, we're going to fold them into the cake batter.

 - Combine the flour, baking powder and soda, salt and spices in a large mixing bowl.

-- Combine the milk, apple cider vinegar, sugar, sunflower oil, yoghurt and vanilla in a separate bowl.
+- Combine the milk, apple cider vinegar, sugar, sunflower oil, apple sauce and vanilla in a separate bowl.

 - Add the wet ingredients to the dry and stir until just combined.

-- Add the grated carrot and coconut and mix to combine.
+- Add the grated carrot, coconut and pecans and mix to combine.
 Don't overmix.

 - Transfer the batter to the pan and bake in the oven for 30-35 minutes (25-30 minutes for the two round cakes) or until a skewer comes away clean from the centre.